 Channel catfish are common in tidal rivers and creeks of the Chesapeake Bay watershed.
-In areas such as the Susquehanna, Patuxent, Potomac, James, Nanticoke, they are often found from a river’s mouth upstream to the fall line and beyond.
+In the Susquehanna, Nanticoke, Patuxent, Potomac, Rappahannock, James, and other waterways they are often found from a river’s mouth upstream to the fall line and beyond.

 To catch channel catfish, anglers usually fish with cut baits, including fish, crabs, squid, chicken livers, shrimp, crayfish, nightcrawlers, or bloodworms.
 The best baits for catching catfish in the Chesapeake Bay region often depends on habitat.